 - 6.8.21.
 The site and surrounding allotments are zoned Rural Production, with lots closer to Rangaunu Harbour zoned as General Coastal.
 The lot sizes vary from smaller rural lifestyle allotments of less than 4 hectares to larger productive lots in excess of 20 hectares.
 The typical land use is productive lots which contain a residential dwelling or vacant lots utilised for productive activities.
 The proposal will see the existing dwelling on the site subdivided off from the remainder of the farming unit.
-This will essentially enable the Applicant the opportunity to reside in their home during retirement, whilst enabling the farm to continue being utilised as a productive unit.
-Lot 1 is proposed to be of a size which will still enable some form of productive use, given the area of 1.8 hectares is proposed.
-Lot 2 will be over 60 hectares as well as being amalgamated with the adjoining lot, Section 123, which contains the existing cowshed which is also utilised as part of the larger farming unit.
+This will enable a large balance lot which can contain the existing farming activities.
+The proposal will ultimately not change the current use of the site.
+The larger balance lot will wrap around the smaller Lot 1, which will ensure that the use of the site where it adjoins neighbouring allotments, will remain unchanged as the existing farming activities can continue within the balance lot.
 The proposal is not considered out of character within the surrounding environment. - 6.8.22.
-Given that the proposal will not see an increase in the number of titles, nor will there be any additional access points created, it is considered that the proposal is compatible with activities in the surrounding environment. - 6.8.23.
+Given that the proposal will ultimately not change the use of the site and the dwelling is existing on Lot 1, it is considered that the proposal is compatible with activities in the surrounding environment. - 6.8.23.
 The proposal will not alter the existing use of the site such that no effects from reverse sensitivity are anticipated.
 The physical traits of the land will remain with only the boundaries being altered. - 6.8.24.
 It is therefore considered that the proposal is not objectionable with lots in the surrounding environment and does not set a precedence given it is an application enabled as a Restricted Discretionary activity within the plan and lots of similar size and land use activities are already present in the surrounding environment.